alexanderdou/alexanderdou.github.io/_posts/2023-12-17-Diagnosis.md

 date: 2023-12-17
 ---

-When I come across a new Product Team, I have developed a Checklist of questions to run through.
+Whenever I come across a new Product Team, I run through a Checklist of diagnostic questions.
 Please let me [know](https://www.admonymous.co/alexdou) if you have developed any that I should add

 ### Top 2 Questions:
 - Is the team consistently solving Real Problems for large enough groups of Real People?